Polygence blog / Research Opportunities and Ideas

 Finding Your Fashion Passion Project Focus

 For fashion passion projects specifically, you have the unique opportunity to create a physical, hands-on product.
-For example, Lydia’s project was to recreate a historical dress shown in an old painting, using similar materials and sewing techniques from that time period.
+For example, Polygence alum, Lydia, recreated a historical dress shown in an old painting, using similar materials and sewing techniques from that time period.
 This kind of project involves extensive research and prior knowledge of sewing, which can make it a bit challenging.
 But if you have the technical skills to create an original piece of clothing, this could definitely be a great type of project to pursue.

 If you’re less interested in hands-on work, there’s always the option of researching a topic within fashion and finding your own unique perspective on it.
-Within fashion, there are many subtopics, like fashion ethics, sustainable fashion, luxury fashion vs. budget fashion, etc. The best way to find a project focus is just to think about what interests you the most!
+There are many subtopics within fashion, like fashion ethics, sustainable fashion, luxury fashion vs. budget fashion, etc. The best way to find a project focus is just to think about what interests you the most!
 What kinds of fashion do you gravitate towards?

 10 Fashion Passion Project and Research Ideas